 The Chief Compliance Officer manages compliance officers, and takes responsibility for enhancing the compliance system.
 The Executive Officer responsible for compliance, who is appointed by the Board of Directors, serves as Chief Compliance Officer.

-Each division or office General Manager serves as a Compliance Officer.
-The role of the Compliance Officer is to ensure that all employees of the division, office and affiliates he or she is responsible for adhere to all applicable laws, internal business regulations and relevant standard working procedures.
-When a breach of compliance is discovered, or when the Compliance Officer receives a report from an employee in his or her division, he or she is responsible for making the initial report to the Compliance Committee Secretariat, and then taking quick corrective action, maintaining the confidentiality of the person reporting the alleged breach.
+General Manager of divisions and branch offices serves as a Compliance Officer.
+The role of the Compliance Officer is to ensure that all employees of the division and branch office that he or she is responsible for adhere to all applicable laws, internal business regulations and relevant standard working procedures.
+When a breach of compliance is discovered, or when the Compliance Officer receives a report from an employee in his or her division and branch office, he or she is responsible for making the initial report to the Compliance Committee Secretariat, and then taking quick corrective action, maintaining the confidentiality of the person reporting the alleged breach.

 Compliance Advisory Service Desk